emilyjspencer/Notes/Databases/mongoDB.md

 ```html
 db.fiction.insert({title: "Frankenstein", author: "Mary Shelley"})
 ```
-* T check that the collection was indeed created:
+* To check that the collection was indeed created:

 ```html
 show collections